Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 So what are these techniques really getting at, and why are they taught in this way?
 Part of the issue is that the problem they are trying to solve is itself contradictory and difficult to explain.
 But the methods are easy to explain.
 So we end up with teachers who explain all method, and no purpose.

 But it turns out, you don’t need the method, only the purpose.
 You can achieve the same thing without making yourself sit down and “not think” every day.
 Actually, you need to think to get the transformation.
-This is we spend years meditating and get nowhere, we approach meditation like a weight-loss pill for stress and it’s much easier to use a daily “hack” than try to understand the cause of the problem.
+It’s in this way that we could spend years meditating and get nowhere; we approach meditation like a pill for stress and it’s much easier to use a daily “hack” than try to understand the cause of the problem.

 While you can definitely reduce stress from practicing relaxation and mind calming techniques every day (we don’t need studies to know that!), as soon as you’re done you re-enter the storm that is life and start stressing again.
 You don’t get lasting transformation, just a window of peace - and that’s only if you’re good at meditation.